Psi4 Backend¶

 - Feed the Hessian into QFUERZA estimation for initial force constant estimation

-The MM engines (OpenMM, JAX, Tinker, JAX-MD) then handle the iterative force field optimization against this QM reference data.
+The MM backends (OpenMM, JAX, Tinker, JAX-MD) then handle iterative force-field optimization against this reference data.